 Do you like to be in and out of a stock as quickly as possible?
 Do you like your trading to move like a fast-paced video game?

-If you answer yes to any of those questions, scalp trading might just be a trading style worth checking out.
+If you answer yes to either of those questions, scalp trading might be worth checking out.
 But before you dive in, learn everything you can.
-This trading strategy is far from stress-free.
+This trading strategy is far from easy.

-Read on to learn the ins and outs of this frenzied, exciting, and often stress-inducing trading style …
+Should you try this approach?
+That depends.
+Read on to learn about this frenzied, exciting, and stress-inducing trading style!